-The bill would define "significant financial loss of income" to mean a reduction of 10 percent or more of the tenant's household income caused by the tenant's military service.
+SB 1186 would define "significant financial loss of income" to mean a reduction of 10 percent or more of the tenant's household income caused by the tenant's military service.
 A landlord would be entitled to verify the significant financial loss of income in order to determine whether a tenant was entitled to terminate a lease if the tenant had signed a waiver and moved within 30 miles into housing that was not owned or occupied by family or relatives or the tenant's dependent.
 A pay stub or other statement of earning issued by the tenant's employer would be sufficient verification.

 The bill would amend Property Code, sec.
 92.006(g), to state that a tenant's right to vacate a dwelling and avoid liability under sec.
-92.016 92.017 could not be waived by a tenant or a landlord.
+92.016 or 92.017 could not be waived by a tenant or a landlord.

 The bill would take immediate effect if finally passed by a two-thirds record vote of the membership of each house.
 Otherwise, it would take effect September 1, 2005.

-The provisions added by Property Code secs.
-92.016 relating to the right to vacate a lease following family violence and 92.017(g), which would contain a specific declaration of the tenant's special statutory right to terminate the lease following a decision related to military service, would take effect January 1, 2006.
+The provisions added by Property Code, sec.
+92.016, on the right to vacate a lease following family violence, and sec.
+92.017(g), which would contain a specific declaration of the tenant's special statutory right to terminate the lease following a decision related to military service, would take effect January 1, 2006.
 Any changes in the law made by secs.
 92.016, 92.017, and 92.006(g) would apply only to a lease that was executed or renewed on or after that date.
-SUPPORTERS SAY: CSHB 211 would establish a safeguard for victims of family violence (with an injunction or protective order) and a mechanism for military service members to terminate leases without future liability.
-The bill would represent a consensus among stakeholders to protect those vulnerable to family violence and to facilitate moving or changing residence in association with military service.
+SB 1186 would establish a safeguard for victims of family violence (with SUPPORTERS SAY: an injunction or protective order) and a mechanism for military service members to terminate leases without future liability.
+The bill represents a consensus among stakeholders to protect those vulnerable to family violence and to facilitate moving or changing residence in association with military service.
+The bill is identical to HB 211 by Guillen, Noriega, and Martinez, which passed the House last week.
 Current state law provides no right or remedy to terminate a lease and vacate a residence and avoid liability following domestic violence.
-The only options for the victims of family violence who are subject to residential leases is to flee the premises and risk fines and an unfavorable rental history for breaking a lease, or remain in a potentially dangerous situation where they are not only at risk for more abuse, but possible death.
-This bill would offer a remedy that would allow victims of family violence to escape further danger without being sued or suffering significant financial loss.
+The only options for victims of family violence subject to residential leases is to flee the premises and risk fines and an unfavorable rental history for breaking a lease or to remain in a potentially dangerous situation where they could be at risk for more abuse and possible death.
+This bill would offer a remedy to allow victims of family violence to escape further danger without being sued or suffering significant financial loss.
 Further, if a landlord violated the provisions of this bill, the tenant would be entitled to actual damages, a civil penalty equal to one month's rent plus \$500, and attorney's fees.
-The portion of the bill affecting decisions related to military service would track federal law, the Servicemembers Civil Relief Act (SCRA) in order to allow service men and women or military families to terminate leases in certain circumstances.
-The bill would permit termination of a lease without liability if an individual entered military service, received orders for a permanent change of station or was deployed for 90 days or more.
+The portion of the bill affecting decisions related to military service would track federal law - the Servicemembers Civil Relief Act (SCRA) - to allow service men and women or military families to terminate leases in certain circumstances.
+The bill would permit termination of a lease without liability if an individual entered military service, received orders for a permanent change of station, or was deployed for 90 days or more.

 The bill would establish a time by which a landlord would refund the individual affected by military service.
-In addition, CSHB 211 would contain remedies like those affecting victims of family violence if a landlord violated the provisions.
+In addition, SB 1186 would contain remedies like those affecting victims of family violence if a landlord violated the provisions.